Interested in Innov8x Studio and want to know more. Just provide us with your name and email and we’ll contact you.

 Immerse yourself in a collaborative environment of like-minded entrepreneurial innovators.

-The Mines Innovate Studio is an intensive summer residency program for project teams to develop innovative solutions to problems they have identified in a market or in their own organization – to launch their startup or innovation initiative and gain traction.
+The Mines Innovate Studio is an intensive summer residency program for project teams to develop innovative solutions to opportunities, challenges or problems they have identified in a market or in their own organization – to launch their startup or innovation initiative and gain traction.
 Innovate Studio is designed to:

 - Support participants’ innovation initiatives and projects following coursework.

 - Offer students opportunities to gain practical experience and develop a portfolio of deliverables

 - Incubate promising solutions to problems with meaningful societal impact

 - Be more innovative and entrepreneurial, especially in the use of our resources

 - Sharpen your entrepreneurial (startup) and intrapreneurial (within an established organization) skills.